RobotWebTools/rclnodejs/README.md

 });
 ```

 The benefits of using TypeScript become evident when working with more complex use-cases.
 ROS messages are defined in the `types/interfaces.d.ts` module.
-This module is updated as part of the `generate-messages` process described in the next section.
+This module is updated as part of the `generate-ros-messages` process described in the next section.

 ## ROS2 Interface Message Generation (important)